Despite the heat of the summer, there are still a number of ski areas around Europe which are open or plan to start skiing in September.

 More information: www.soelden.com

-The glacier ski area at the end of the Pitztal valley in the Tyrol is scheduled to open on September 21 for the autumn 2021 season and currently has one cable car open for skiing and 15cm of snow depth.
+The glacier ski area at the end of the Pitztal valley in the Tyrol opened on 18 September for the autumn 2021 season and currently has one cable car open for skiing and 15cm of snow depth.

 More information: www.pitztal.com

-Late summer skiing on the Kaunertal Glacier in the Tyrol will open right at the end of the month on 28 September.
+Late summer skiing on the Kaunertal Glacier in the Tyrol will open near the end of the month on 25 September.

 More information: www.kaunertaler-gletscher.at